MultiSafepay/docs/content/payments/features/split-payments/_index.md

 ---
 Split payments lets:

-- Merchants divide a transaction amount between several MultiSafepay accounts, e.g. to charge a fee for using your platform
+- Merchants or [partners](/account/account-types/) divide a transaction amount between several MultiSafepay accounts, e.g. to charge [affiliates](/account/account-types/) a fee for using your platform
 - Customers pay for products and services from multiple webshops in a single transaction

 You can split payments by a percentage, a fixed amount, or a combination of the two.